Code Maze is looking for technical writers!

-We are trying to publish quality articles first and foremost, so the length of the article should be at least 1000 words.
+We are trying to publish quality articles first and foremost, so the length of the article should be at least 750+ words.
 If you feel your article should be shorter, we can review it and discuss it further.
 We also have mini-article topics (no more than 500 words).
 It can be your choice as well if you want to write a shorter article.

 Currently, our publishing schedule is one or two articles weekly but it’s flexible and we are moving forward to an article per day.
-Depending on how much articles we have pending, your article should be published in a week or two.
+Depending on how many articles we have pending, your article should be published in a week or two.

-We don’t expect you to write for us for fame and glory, but you can write using your own name.
-Otherwise, we will pay you for the work you invest in producing content.
+We don’t expect you to write for fame and glory, but you can write using your name.
+Otherwise, we pay you for the work you invest in producing content.

-We typically handle payments just via PayPal for now, with more options coming later.
+We typically handle payments via PayPal for now, but other options are available as well.

 - Using your name and profile (non-paid variant, your typical guest blog post)

-- Published using your own name and getting paid (this is reserved for the writers who stick with us longer and help us grow the blog considerably)
+- Published using your name and getting paid (this is reserved for the writers who stick with us longer)

 There are a variety of topics available to write about, but we are trying to limit our content to these major topics: